Vrekt/Oasis/README.md

 Currently, by default client tries to connect to "localhost:8090"

+# TODO
+  - Lobby input codes, currently default is just 9999 for every client
+  - Sync player movements, you can see others move its just not synced
+  - Collision in lobby
+  - Remove players collision
+  - Add next stage of game

 # Whats planned
   - Playing levels with multiple people
   - Lobby support